sanjanb/sanjanb.github.io/_pages/about.md

   limit: 2
 ---

 I’m a tech-driven builder creating human-first experiences at the intersection of AI, product design, and purpose.
-I’ve 'led' and 'built' systems for startups, local businesses, and my own creative ventures.
-With over 'four' years of experience in building responsive web applications using the 'MERN stack' and modern frameworks like 'Next.js'.
-I am proficient in AI and 'machine learning', with a strong background in 'leading teams' and 'organizing events'.
-I had contributed significantly to 'open-source' projects, including 'decentralized' applications and smart contracts, and has a proven ability to lead 'cross-functional' teams and manage projects effectively.
+I’ve `led and built` systems for `startups`, `local businesses`, and my own creative ventures.
+With over `four` years of experience in building responsive web applications using the `MERN stack` and modern frameworks like `Next.js`.
+I am proficient in AI and `machine learning`, with a strong background in `leading teams` and `organizing events`.
+I had contributed significantly to `open-source` projects, including `decentralized` applications and smart contracts, and has a proven ability to lead `cross-functional` teams and manage projects effectively.

 As a [Vice Chair at IEEE ATMECE](https://atme.edu.in/ieee-home-2/), I had led [student branch activities](https://www.linkedin.com/company/ieee-atmece/posts/?feedView=all), organized workshops, and promoted tech awareness.
 He has also served as a Business Development Specialist, building revenue pipelines and scalable systems for B2B and B2C growth.
 My expertise in community journalism, demonstrated through the role as a 'News Editor' at Thirthahalli Bandhu, showcasing ability to craft compelling narratives and engage audiences.